ETERNA-earkiv/ETERNA/documentation/Translation_Guide.md

 # Translation guide

-There is a new easier way to translate RODA to another language, with no need for technical skills, using Transifex.
-To check how to translate RODA using just source code please refer to the section "Translate using source code" below.
+There is a new easier way to translate ETERNA to another language, with no need for technical skills, using Transifex.
+To check how to translate ETERNA using just source code please refer to the section "Translate using source code" below.

 ## Translate using Transifex

 To start, go the site [https://www.transifex.com/roda-1/roda2/](https://www.transifex.com/roda-1/roda2/) and click the button **"Help translate RODA"**.

 If you don't have an account create one or select one of the easy sign-up options.
-After log-in, add yourself to the RODA Community team and start translating RODA into one of the languages already being worked on.
+After log-in, add yourself to the RODA Community team and start translating ETERNA into one of the languages already being worked on.

-If your language is not on the list, click the button "Request language" for us to evaluate adding this new language to RODA.
+If your language is not on the list, click the button "Request language" for us to evaluate adding this new language to ETERNA.

 ## Translate using source code

-To translate RODA to a new language one needs to get the source files (as explained in the [Developer guide](Developers_Guide.md)) and add new message files for the new language.
+To translate ETERNA to a new language one needs to get the source files (as explained in the [Developer guide](Developers_Guide.md)) and add new message files for the new language.
 The existing message files containing localizable texts are listed below on RODA-WUI project (roda-ui/roda-wui).

 * src/main/resources/config/i18n/*.properties